aishupadhu/Cyclistic-R/README.md

 <h4>Conclusion</h4>
 <p>This Cyclistic Bike trips analysis with R, yielded valuable insights
 that the marketing team at Cyclistic can leverage to design their marketing campaigns.
+We were able to visualize the data and understand the hours the casual riders use the most.
+Also we have identified the months there were the most casual users.
 From the standpoint of the data analysis team, the following can be potential next steps:</p>
 <ul>
 <li><p>Supporting the marketing team in tracking the effectiveness of